Coiot/Lotus/README.md

 # Lotus

-Experiment to create a coloring book graphic for a mindfulness webpage.
+Experiment to create a coloring book for the 10k Apart contest by An Event Apart.

 Colors chosen for harmony.